Large Language Models: An Illustrated Guide

 A book focused on examples and figures to explain how Language Modeling started and how we got to where we are today.

-A technical book aimed at people with some mathematical and programming knowledge.
+A technical book aimed at people with some mathematical and some programming knowledge.

 What this book is NOT

-A low-level book, explaining at the code level how to build an LLM.
+A reference for how to implement an LLM at the code level.
 Read Build a Large Language Model From Scratch by Sebastian Raschka instead;

 A book with extensive mathematical proofs of the statistical and algebraic components of LLMs (not sure there is any good source here other than the original papers themselves);